 In addition to performing, Anne is passionate about using music in community and education contexts.
 She has been practising in this field since 2008, when she first started training with the Purcell School’s award-winning IMPULSE music education group.
 With them she toured schools in Cornwall and Norfolk, as well as co-directing a tour to South Wales.
 Since then, she has worked with the Cambridge Music Education and Outreach group, the Open Academy (RAM), and the LPO Education Team.
-She is currently a solo harpist with Live Music Now in Wales and England.
+She has also worked as a solo harpist with Live Music Now in Wales and England.
 Recently, Anne directed The Hermes Experiment’s SONG Virtual Composition Project for state secondary schools in London.

 [If you would like to read this biography in Welsh, please contact us via the ‘Contact’ page / Os hoffech ddarllen y bywgraffiad yma yng Nghymraeg, cysylltwch â ni gan ddefnyddio’r tudalen ‘Cyswllt’.